wcarmon/docs/rust/iterators.md

 # [`TryIter`](TODO)
+- TODO

-# Flexible fn which accepting collection of any String
+# Example: A `fn` which accepts "collection" of any String-like
 ```rust
 // works on ...
 //